Check out our review of Glassdoor, which you can use to compare salary averages and plan your negotiations.

 - Who is Glassdoor for?

 Glassdoor is an online tool meant to increase transparency in the job search.
 Through employee and candidate reviews, Glassdoor provides information on company culture, salaries, interview questions, benefits, and office photos.
 They also have job postings by city and title.

-Users can search for average salaries across companies, roles, and locations and then break that down further by industry, company size, and years of experience to get a clear picture of the average salary to expect.
-They can also compare by specific company, which is very helpful for negotiation because you can leverage this data when asking for an increase.
+Users can search for average salaries across companies, roles, and locations.
+Then, they break that down further by industry, company size, and years of experience.
+This helps you get a clear picture of the average salary to expect.
+You can also compare by specific company, which is very helpful for negotiation because you can leverage this data when asking for an increase.
 For more information on how to negotiate, check out our guide and email templates.

 Beyond salaries, Glassdoor also includes employee reviews of the company culture and their experience working there.
 Candidates can also review their interviews.
-You can check out the page for salary and benefit information, open positions, and office photos.
+You can check out the page for salary and benefit information, open positions, and office photos as well.